bsv-blockchain/go-chaincfg/README.md

 # 🧬&nbsp;&nbsp;go-chaincfg

-**Defines BSV network parameters and genesis blocks to initialize and configure blockchain state and consensus behavior.**
+**BSV network parameters and genesis blocks for blockchain initialization and consensus.**

 <br/>